Skip to content

 Arcjet uses client IP addresses for fingerprinting, but Bun doesn’t provide the IP address in the request object.
 By wrapping the fetch() handler in aj.handler(), the Arcjet SDK will be able to perform some preprocessing on the request to include the IP address.

-You don’t need to use aj.handler() if you have another way of adding a proper IP address to the request object, or if there is an alternative way for the Arcjet SDK to detect the IP address, such as the Fly-Client-IP on fly.io.
+You don’t need to use aj.handler() if you have another way of adding a proper IP address to the request object, or if there is an alternative way for the Arcjet SDK to detect the IP address, such as the Fly-Client-IP header on Fly.io.

 Decision